rapolaslisboa/aimirror/README.md

 * Click "ADD/IMPORT PROJECT".
 * Choose a name for your project and click on "CREATE PROJECT".
 * Click the "DEVICE REGISTRATION" tab at the bottom of the page.
-* On the next page, select the REGISTER MODEL option..
+* On the next page, select the REGISTER MODEL option.
 * Enter the product name (you can put any), the name of the manufacturer (you can put any) and select Speaker as the device type.
 * Your device is registered!
 Download the credentials of your device by clicking the Download OAuth 2.0 credentials.
 * If you are using SSH and want to copy the credentials for Raspberry PI, use the command below: